kennersoft/kennercore/README.md

 ### What Technologies Is It Based On?

-TreoCore was created based on EspoCRM.
+KennerCore was created based on EspoCRM.
 It uses:

 * PHP7 – pure PHP, without any frameworks to achieve the best possible performance,
 * backbone.js – framework for SPA Frontend,